 Takaoka lacquerware Takaoka shikki

-A mysterious pattern that depicts the beautiful ocean depths
+that depict the beautiful ocean depths

-“Chokoku-nuri” involves coating wood carvings with red or black lacquer, and carving designs of plants, animals, peonies, peacocks and wave crests onto raimon (lightning fretwork) or hexagonal patterns, which creates a stereoscopic effect and gives it a unique luster.
+Lastly, the technique of chokoku-nuri involves coating wood carvings with red or black lacquer.
+There are designs of plants, animals, peonies, peacocks, and wave crests on raimon (lightning fretwork) or hexagonal patterns, which creates a three-dimensional effect and gives it a unique luster.
 There are also kawari-nuri pieces that use materials such as plastic and glass.

-Takaoka Lacquerware is said to have started around 1609 in the early Edo period, when Toshinaga MAEDA, the first lord of the Kaga Domain, built the Takaoka Castle and ordered the production of weapons and daily goods such as dressers and trays.
-Takaoka Castle was unfortunately abandoned merely five years later, but Takaoka subsequently transitioned to become a commercial and industrial town.
+Takaoka lacquerware is said to have started around the year 1609, when Toshinaga MAEDA, the first lord of the Kaga domain (now Toyama prefecture), built the Takaoka Castle and ordered the production of weapons and items for everyday use such as dressers and trays.
+Takaoka Castle was unfortunately abandoned just five years later, but Takaoka subsequently transitioned to become a commercial and industrial town.

-Tsuishu and tsuikoku techniques, which involve engraving designs on a thick base made by coating numerous layers of red or black lacquer, were introduced from China, and that created the foundations for the techniques that are being used to this day, namely, chokoku-nuri, raden and sabi-e.

-“Chokoku-nuri” was invented based on techniques used by Tanpo TSUJI, who was active during the Middle Edo Period between 1764 and 1772.
-Tanpo TSUJI’s works are also used in the Takaoka Mikuruma-yama wheeled floats that are paraded during the Takaoka Mikuruma-yama Festival.
-“Chokoku-nuri” became popular in the early 19th century due to the emergence of master craftsmen such as Koemon ITAYA.
-In 1850 of the late Edo Period, Yusuke ISHII invented “yusuke-nuri” after studying Chinese lacquerware from the Ming Dynasty, which grew in popularity during the Meiji period (1868-1912).
+Tsuishu and tsuikoku techniques, which involve engraving designs on a thick base made by coating numerous layers of red or black lacquer, were introduced from China.
+Those styles created the foundation for the techniques that are used to this day, specifically, chokoku-nuri, raden and rust paintings.
+Chokoku-nuri was invented based on techniques used by Tanpo TSUJI, who was active between 1764 and 1772.
+Tsuji's works are also used in the wheeled floats that are paraded during the Takaoka Mikuruma-yama Festival.
+Tsuji's technique became popular in the early 19th century due to the emergence of master craftsmen such as Koemon ITAYA.
+In 1850, Yusuke ISHII invented yusuke-nuri after studying Chinese lacquerware from the Ming dynasty, which then grew in popularity during the Meiji period (1868-1912).
 Recently, kawari-nuri, which involves coating lacquer on various materials, has been garnering attention particularly from the interior design industry.

 General Production Process